Scalable authentication and optimal flooding in a quantum network: Methods

 \subsection{Acknowledgements}

 The research leading to this work has received funding from United Kingdom Research and Innovation's (UKRI) Engineering and Physical Science Research Council (EPSRC) Quantum Communications Hub (Grant Nos.
 EP/M013472/1, EP/T001011/1) and equipment procured by the QuPIC project (EP/N015126/1).
 We also acknowledge the Ministry of Science and Education (MSE) of Croatia, contract No. KK.01.1.1.01.0001.
 We acknowledge financial support from the Austrian Research Promotion Agency (FFG) project ASAP12-85 and project SatNetQ 854022.
 SP acknowledges support from the European Union via \textquotedblleft Continuous Variable Quantum Communications\textquotedblright\ (CiViQ, Grant agreement No. 820466).
 NRS was funded by the EPSRC through the Quantum Engineering Centre for Doctoral Training, EP/SO23607/1.
 AF was funded by the EPSRC via a Doctoral Training Partnership EP/R513386/1.
 We would like to thank Thomas Scheidl for help with the software used to run the original experiment and Mohsen Razavi \& Guillermo Curr\'as Lorenzo for their help proving the security of the implementation of the original network experiment.
+We would also like to thank Rui Wang for noticing and helping correct an error in the original version of the paper.